If after reading the FAQs and responses you have additional questions, please contact Communications Specialist Tara Mitchell at email@example.com.

 While we do encourage children to get outside for physical activity, it’s important that they do not gather in groups.
 Therefore, in an effort to adhere to the recommended social distancing, all of our campuses, athletic fields and playgrounds are closed to the public.
 Our security staff will be monitoring our campus.

-At this time, school leaders have not “cancelled” any of the high school’s traditional, end-of-the year events.
-Please keep in mind that school districts must adhere to the directives issued by Governor Cuomo and NYS.
-On April 6, the date for students to return to the building for in-school instruction was pushed back to April 29.
-If that is the date students are back in the building, we’ll move forward with our events as scheduled as much as we possibly can.
-If circumstances change, and remote learning is extended, we will adjust accordingly.
+At this time, school leaders have not cancelled any of the high school’s traditional, end-of-the year events.
+BH-BL is adhering to the Governor’s most recent Executive Order, which has remote learning continuing through April 29.
+If that is the date students are back in the building, we’ll move forward with our events as scheduled to the extent possible.
+If guidance changes, and remote learning is extended, we will adjust accordingly.
 BH-BL High School administrators are doing everything possible to reschedule events rather than cancel them.
-They have already looked at possible dates for the Jr/Sr Prom during the summer months.
-School leaders are making every effort to provide students with the experiences they deserve.
+They have already looked at holding the Jr/Sr Prom during the summer months, if that is a possibility.
+However, it is impossible to provide any assurances given the circumstances.
+We continue to make plans based upon the Governor’s directives.

 Q: How do students who participate in the Free or Reduced Price Meal program receive meals while classes are cancelled?